-This group grew through evangelistic services of Bill Fairholm in 1931 and 1933.
+This group grew through the evangelistic services of Bill Fairholm in 1931 and 1933.
 In 1933, Bill was joined by Alf Wallace.
 Even though they were a small group, these believers conducted numerous Sunday Schools and home Bible studies throughout the county.
 In addition, many were instrumental in beginning Bethel Bible Camp, which started in 1945.

 The group was holding mid-week and Sunday evening meetings in the Pibroch Presbyterian Church, as well as continuing to share Communion in the home of Alf and Jean Wallace.
-When the house got too small, it was decided to construct a church building.
+When the house got too small, it was decided to construct a church building in Westlock rather than Pibroch.
+The decision to move to Westlock was influenced by the fact that many of the children and youth reached through Bethel Bible Camp, Sunday Schools and Bible study classes in one-room schools throughout the county came from outside Pibroch.

 In 1948/49, the first Westlock Gospel Chapel was constructed in the town of Westlock at the corner of 102 Avenue and 104 Street.
 Twenty years later, that building became too small as well.
 An addition was put on, increasing both the sanctuary size and the classroom space, since it had become a church that worked with children and youth.